- Education and Science»

 Societies and Clubs

-In first year I would advise freshers to get involved in lots of societies/sports clubs, even if you go to one event and never come back.
+In first year I would advise freshers to get involved in lots of societies/sports clubs, even if you go to one event and never go to another.
 Whilst trying out the societies you will find yourself gravitating towards one or two, these are probably the societies you will be involved in in your 2nd and 3rd years and maybe be part of the exec for.
-However that is something to worry about later, at first just get involved.
+However that is something to worry about later, at first just get involved with as much as you can, you arn't short of choice with over 200 to chose from.

 Halls Of Residences